Quantum Mechanics Based on an Extended Least Action Principle and Information Metrics of Vacuum Fluctuations: Introduction

-The second category of reformulation offers more advantages because of it provides a clear connection between classical mechanics and quantum mechanics.
-This allows one to understand where the quantumness is originated from an information perspective.
-The purpose of the present work is to continue such effort but at a more fundamental level in order to avoid the limitations described above.
+We are more interested in the second category of reformulation because of its advantage of providing a clear connection between classical mechanics and quantum mechanics.
+This allows one to understand where quantumness originates from an information perspective.
+The purpose of the present work is to continue such reformulations but at a more fundamental level in order to avoid the limitations described above.
 At the center of our investigation effort is the extended least action principle.
 We assume a quantum system experiences vacuum fluctuations constantly.
-The challenge is how to calculate the additional action due to the vacuum fluctuations besides the action for a classical trajectory.
-To solve the problem, we assume that a quantum system must manifest a minimal amount of action effort determined by the Planck constant in order to be observable.
+If we want to apply the least action principle, the challenge is how to calculate the additional action due to the vacuum fluctuations besides the action for a classical trajectory.
+To solve the problem, we further assume that a quantum system must manifest a minimal amount of action effort that is determined by the Planck constant in order to be observable.
 The challenge is then converted into finding the proper information metrics to measure the observable information due to vacuum fluctuation.
-As the main contribution of this paper, a novel method is introduced to calculate this information metric, which enables the extension of the least action principle to for a quantum system.
+As the main contribution of this paper, a novel method is introduced to calculate this information metric, which enables the extension of the least action principle for a quantum system.
 The detailed physical motivations of the extended least action principle and its underlying assumptions are described in Section \ref{LIP}.